lihnick/fantasycivics/database/documentation.md

 Promise representing success or bearing error.

 ### Database.Auth.getCurrentUser()
-Get data for the user who is currently authenticated, if any.
+Get the userid for the user who is currently authenticated, if any.
+Call `Database.getUser()` with the userid to get additional information.

 **Parameters**
 `void`